 This register includes seven read-only status flags to indicate the source of the most recent reset.
 When a debug host forces reset by writing 1 to BDFR in the SBDFR register, none of the status bits in SRS will be set.
-Writing any value to this register address clears the COP watchdog timer without affecting the contents of this register.
+Writing any value except 0x55 and 0xAA in sequence to this register address causes the MCU reset with the source of COP.
 The reset state of these bits depends on what caused the MCU to reset.